How to Use Hashtags 101

 Finally, watch your phrasing, or you may end up with a catastrophe like the hashtag first used to promote Susan Boyle’s album release party – #susanalbumparty.
 While capitalization might have helped, most people don’t use upper case in tags.

 When used properly, hashtags can be powerful marketing tools.
-You can use them to raise awareness for your brand or product, to monitor activity and sentiment, or to help you find an audience.
+You can use them to raise awareness for your brand or product, monitor activity and sentiment, or help you find an audience.
 Make sure you know how to channel their powers for good, and you will avoid the evil trolls that come with missteps.

 Need help with your social media campaign?
 Contact us with the form below to start a conversation.